 Phlebotomy Job Description

+A Phlebotomy Technician job description includes assembly of equipment such as needles, gauze, vials, alcohol and tourniquets.
+They also verify patient information, label specimen vials and submit specimens for further processing or testing.
 Phlebotomy Technicians work with doctors, nurses and other medical professional team members.
 A Phlebotomy Technician finds a vein suitable for blood extraction from the patient.
 Once a vein is located and punctured with a needle, the needle remains in place while the Phlebotomy Technician collects blood in sample tubes which are vacuum sealed with a rubber stopper.
 The tubes may or may not include various reagents or additives depending on the specific test ordered on the blood.
 These can include clot activators, a gel for serum separation, a gel for plasma separation, or additives for reactions.